kpotnuru/algos_recommendation_engine/README.md

 ### Perquisites
 This project is developed using PyCharm CE IDE and tested on Python 3.7 (64 bit).

-You can install prequisites libraries using requirements.txt
+You can install prequisites libraries using requirements.txt.
+I exported requirements.txt for ease of installation.
+These libraries are configured on my machine.
+All are not needed to run the program.

 From your project repository folder run this command: